-Edward Leamer is UCLA Anderson’s Chauncey J. Medberry Professor of Management and professor of economics, professor of statistics and director of the UCLA/Anderson Business Forecast Project.
+Edward Leamer served as UCLA Anderson’s Chauncey J. Medberry Professor of Management and professor of economics, professor of statistics and director of the UCLA/Anderson Business Forecast Project.
 His philosophy on education is straightforward.

 “I’m trying to teach students to think,” Leamer, who teaches macroeconomics, says.
 “MBA students should graduate with the ability to think analytically and I provide situations in the classroom to help them do just that.
 In my classes, we turn numbers into knowledge.
 Business is all about answering ambiguous questions and learning to approach problems analytically allows you to deal with ambiguity in both your day-to-day and business lives.”